Portiloop/portiloop-software/README.md

 ## Usage:

+First, connect to the WiFi access point of the `Portiloop` that you want to use.

+The `Portiloop` has two web-based Graphical User Interfaces:
+- A user-friendly `Simple UI`.
+- An advanced UI in the form of a `jupyter` notebook.

+### Simple UI
+To access the `Simple UI`, open your favourite browser and enter the following address: `192.168.4.1:8081`.

+This UI is pretty self-explanatory.
+It has several options including:
+- Detecting patterns of interest in real-time (e.g., Sleep Spindles)
+- Performing closed-loop stimulation based on this detection
+- Recording raw EEG along with the above detections in a CSV file

+### Jupyter UI

-The `Portiloop` GUI is a web-based interface running as a `jupyter` server.
+The `Portiloop` advanced UI is a web-based interface running as a `jupyter` server.

 - Connect to the `Portiloop` WiFi network.
 - Open your favorite web browser
-- Enter the following address: `192.168.0.1:9000`
+- Enter the following address:  `192.168.4.1:8080`.

 You should now be connected to the `jupyter` server.